 OPM employs both graphical and text to reduce the cognitive load of interpreting a model.
-Software tools can map from the graphical Object-Process Diagram (OPD) to the textual Object-Process Language

-(OPL).
-Illustration 9 show an example constructed in the Opcat tool.
+Software tools can map from the graphical Object-Process Diagram (OPD) to the textual Object-Process Language (OPL).
+Figure 9 shows an example constructed in the Opcat tool.